googlearchive/android-text/README.md

 ## Implementation
 The text is parsed in the `Parser.parse` method and the spans are created in the `MarkdownBuilder.markdownToSpans` method.
 To see how to apply a span, check out `MarkdownBuilder.buildCodeBlockSpan`.
-To see how to apply multiple spans on the same string, see `MarkdownBuilder.buildQuoteSpan”.
+To see how to apply multiple spans on the same string, see `MarkdownBuilder.buildQuoteSpan`.
 For examples of creating custom spans, see `BulletPointSpan`, `CodeBlockSpan` or `FontSpan`.

 ## Testing
 Text parsing is tested with JUnit tests in `ParserTest`.
 Span building is tested via Android JUnit tests, in `MarkdownBuilderTest`.